B2.5 Add and subtract fractions with like and unlike denominators, using appropriate tools, in various contexts.

-Skill: Adding and Subtracting Fractions with Fractions With and Without Common Denominators, Using Appropriate Tools and Strategies
+Skill: Adding and Subtracting Fractions With Like and Unlike Denominators, Using Appropriate Tools and Strategies

 Valuing Informal Procedures to Develop Strategies